St. Louis CITY SC fans build excitement and hope around possible trip to the playoffs

-ST. LOUIS — While St. Louis City Soccer Club fans didn’t get the win they were hoping for against LAFC they still had a lot to celebrate.
+ST. LOUIS — While St. Louis CITY SC fans didn’t get the win they were hoping for against LAFC they still had a lot to celebrate.

 “I'm really excited.
 I've been a huge soccer fan my whole life.
 Been waiting for St. Louis to have a team.
 So the chance to be in the playoffs tonight is really exciting,” CITY SC fan Gabriela Fonseca said.